Installing Bind9 with DLZ and MySQL backend on Ubuntu Jaunty (9.04) and Lucid (10.04)

 Update (6/27/2010)

-This one makes me very angry: Lucid's version of Bind includes a patch that changes the interpolation character in DLZ's configuration file from % to $ for whatever reason.
+This one is annoying: Lucid's version of Bind includes a patch that changes the interpolation character in DLZ's configuration file from % to $ for whatever reason.
 This isn't mentioned anywhere (the DLZ website still documents the old syntax) and what's worse: the error messages haven't been patched.
 Even though DLZ is looking for $zone$, the syslog entries complain about %zone% being missing.
-Let me vent: To whoever is responsible for this mess: What is wrong with you?
-How hard can it be to replace one character with another?
-The percent sign doesn't occur that frequently in C code.
-How could you have missed that?
-You cost me an hour of my life.
-Let's raise the bar a bit, ok?

 Anyways, I was getting this: